Family Life Studies Online Undergraduate Degree

 Admission & Requirments

-In addition to Utah State University’s admissions requirements, the family, consumer, and human development program has additional requirements:
+In addition to Utah State University’s admissions requirements, the Human Development and Family Studies program has additional requirements:

 - Freshmen: New freshmen admitted to USU in good standing qualify for admission as pre-majors.

-- Transfer Students: Transfer students and USU students transferring from other majors qualify for the pre-major if they have a cumulative GPA of 3.0 and meet the university’s admission requirements.
+- Transfer Students: Transfer students and USU students transferring from other majors qualify for the pre-major if they meet USU's general admissions requirements.

 Career & Employment Settings